Ridhwan-Mohamed/3DFX.js/README.md

 # 3DFX.js 🎮

-> A simple 3D engine that rasters triangles directly onto your screen in the web.
+> A simple realtime 3D engine that rasters triangles directly onto your screen in the web.

 **Demo**: [Try it out here!](https://ridhwan-mohamed.github.io/3DFX.js/)